trey-rosius/package-delivery-microservice/README.md

 ### GET a free Delivery Agent

 This method will be invoked by the `pickup-service` which we haven't created yet.
 But we can talk about.
-In order for a delivery agent to be assigned to a deliver a package, they must be `FREE` at that point in time.
+In order for a delivery agent to be assigned a package, they must be `FREE` at that point in time.

 Using Diagrid's `Request/Reply` API, we'll synchronously invoke an endpoint inside the `user-service` that'll search and return 1 delivery agent with current delivery status as `FREE`.